barryclark/jekyll-now/cloudnativelondon/sponsor.md

 #### Can we sponsor as a recruitment agency?

 Yes!
-We work with one recruitment agency at a time and currently are open.
+We work with one recruitment agency at a time and currently are open to recruitment sponsorship.

 #### Can we share our event with your group?